zarf-dev/zarf/docs/2-the-zarf-cli/100-cli-commands/zarf_package_deploy.md

   -h, --help                       help for deploy
   -k, --key string                 Path to public key file for validating signed packages
-      --set stringToString         Specify deployment variables to set on the command line (KEY=value) (default []) --sget string                (DEPRECATED) Path to public sget key file for remote packages signed via cosign.
+      --set stringToString         Specify deployment variables to set on the command line (KEY=value) (default []) --sget string                [Deprecated] Path to public sget key file for remote packages signed via cosign.
 This flag will be removed in v0.29.0, please use the --key flag instead.
       --shasum string              Shasum of the package to deploy.
 Required if deploying a remote package and "--insecure" is not provided
 ```